conan-io/conan-io.github.io/_posts/2024-06-24-Introducing-vendoring-packages.markdown

 2. **Streamlined Distribution**

     - The vendor feature simplifies the distribution process.
-Whether you’re using Conan Center Index or a private artifact repository, pre-built binaries for various configurations can be included, ensuring that end-users receive a ready-to-use package without the need for additional downloads
+Whether you are using Conan Center Index or a private artifact repository, pre-built binaries for various configurations can be included, ensuring that end-users receive a ready-to-use package without the need for additional downloads